apache/pulsar/site2/docs/functions-runtime.md

 ### Kubernetes Functions authentication

-When your Pulsar cluster uses authentication, the pod running your function needs a mechanism to authenticate with the Broker.
+When your Pulsar cluster uses authentication, the pod running your function needs a mechanism to authenticate with the broker.

 An interface, `org.apache.pulsar.functions.auth.KubernetesFunctionAuthProvider`, can be extended to provide support for any authentication mechanism.
 The `functionAuthProviderClassName` in `function-worker.yml` is used to specify your path to this implementation.